 Okay, so after we left Samburu, we started on our way towards Shaba National Reserve.
 We were headed for some relaxation after a few days spent driving around on safari.
 The two reserves are right beside each other, but it took longer than expected to get there due to the ‘locals‘.

 See, we ended up caught in the thick of a massive herd of camels!
 The locals tend to herd their livestock through the reserves, which can often scare off the more exotic animals.
 In this instance, I didn’t mind too much, as I happen to love camels.
-On my bucket list is to do a camel safari through the desert, and stay in a bedouin style tent.
+On my bucket list is to do a camel safari through the desert, and stay in a bedouin-style tent.

 Once we got through the camels, it was pretty quick up to the Sarova Shaba Game Lodge.
-The terrain here, despite being so close to Samburu, was far more rocky, and looked fairly volcanic.
+The terrain here, despite being so close to Samburu, was far more rocky and looked fairly volcanic.
 As we got closer to the lodge, the rocks gave way to trees and then the river that runs alongside the resort.
 Shaba Lodge was a lot ‘fancier’ than Samburu, and we wanted to make the most of our two days of relaxation.
-So we checked in to our room, and headed for lunch.
+So we checked into our room and headed for lunch.

 We pretty much spent the next two days in and around the pool, reading our books and snoozing.
 It was quite lovely!
 There were more people at this lodge, and yet we pretty much had the pool to ourselves!
 Most of the groups staying there were taking safari tours each day, while we had already spent over three days doing just that.
 So instead, we ate and got all kinds of lazy for two days…

 After Shaba Lodge, we made our way back to Nanyuki and headed towards the Fairmont Mt Kenya Safari Lodge!
-We had yet one more night booked for relaxation before heading to Nairobi, and got some seriously good rates at this super-fancy hotel.
+We had yet one more night booked for relaxation before heading to Nairobi and got some seriously good rates at this super-fancy hotel.
 Our room (or should I say rooms?) was like a little cabin tucked away from the main buildings (sensing a theme?).
-It came with a little sitting room, huge washroom, bedroom, and a large patio.
-The best part of all, was the fireplace!
+It came with a little sitting room, a huge washroom, a bedroom, and a large patio.
+The best part of all was the fireplace!
 Despite what you might think, Kenya can get quite cold at night, depending on your elevation.
 Not that we really needed it, but Richard and I both love a good open fire.

 But despite all the finery and fireplaces, we were mostly there for the wildlife!
 Right beside the hotel is the Mount Kenya Wildlife Conservancy, which you can visit.
 It costs a small fee, but you get to actually touch the animals, which is quite awesome.
 Well, you can’t touch the leopard they have, but you can touch cheetahs!!